 I am a social worker and true generalist at heart.
 My relationship-building and collaboration skills allowed me to form unique, innovate partnerships among seemingly disparate groups.
 This led to the creation of a niche for myself, helping organizations thrive by implementing new organizational development initiatives and discovering new business opportunities.
-A typical week for me includes 60% of my time spent in direct contact with my customers and clients, 20% of time in maintaining current and previous networking relationships, and 20% of time in cultivating new business.
+A typical week for me includes 60% of my time spent in direct contact with my customers and clients, 20% of time in maintaining current and previous networking relationships, and 20 percent of time in cultivating new business.
 For this line of work you need superior relationship management skills, flexibility, creativity, and a natural comfort with the unknown.
 Working for yourself means that there is no illusion of stability.
-I utilize all of the skills I learned in the MSSW program at UT: advocacy, community/macro practice, diversity, strengths-perspective and meeting clients where they are.
+I utilize all of the skills I learned in the MSSW program: advocacy, community/macro practice, diversity, strengths-perspective and meeting clients where they are.
 Social work prepared me for viewing my work (and life) as a process, which has given me personal resiliency in the face of adverse or uncertain situations.
 Social work and the MSSW program prepared me for life, not just a job!” – Michelle Zadrozny

-“I am the Education and Outreach Coordinator for the Gender and Sexuality Center at The University of Texas at Austin.
+“I am the education and outreach coordinator for the Gender and Sexuality Center at The University of Texas at Austin.
 I am responsible for developing and facilitating workshops on LGBTQ and women’s issues for students, faculty and staff.
-I also teach and coordinate a peer facilitation program for which participants receive academic credit.
-Another part of my position is to talk with students who have questions or are working on something difficult in their lives.
+I also teach and coordinate a peer facilitation program for which participants receive academic credit. nother part of my position is to talk with students who have questions or are working on something difficult in their lives.
 Going into the School of Social Work it was my dream to be a full-time educator around social justice issues, especially LGBTQ issues.
 I did many of my papers and projects on LGBTQ issues.
-I was also was able to TA for the ‘Foundations of Social Justice’ course as well as the ‘Gays and Lesbians in American Society’ course.
+I was also was able to TA for the Foundations of Social Justice course as well as the Gays and Lesbians in American Society course.
 Enhancing my clinical skills has also helped strengthen my facilitation skills.
 When I graduated I worked as a therapist for about four years until my current position was created.
 I feel that it is vital for people to understand the ways that power, privilege and oppression work in our society and to let people know how they can work to make our society more socially just.
 Students who have a passion to make a difference in the lives of the LGBTQ community and in society as a whole may enjoy this line of work.” – Shane Whalley